How To Improve Your Store's Conversion Rate Training

 There’s the Driver, like Gordon Ramsay, where it is all about them being the best, smartest and known as a decision-maker.
 Think of them as the fighter pilot in Top Gun.
 It's all about them quickly coming to a decision.
 The downside is they can be seen as inflexible and always trying to close.
 Any villain you see in a movie is usually a Driver.

 There’s the Analytical, like Spock on Star Trek, who is logical and has a detailed system to process information.
 Surgeons, CPAs and most craftspeople are usually an Analytical personality.
-Where the Driver is the fighter pilot, the Analytical is the bomber pilot staying on course to they reach their objective.
+Where the Driver is the fighter pilot, the Analytical is the bomber pilot staying on course until they reach their objective.
 Their Achilles’ heel is that they can come off cold and uncaring.

 The Expressive is like the character Jack in the movie Titanic who tries a lot of things, is easily bored and has unbridled enthusiasm.
 They are also the least likely to be found in retail these days yet the best ones to get customers excited about all the possibilities you offer.
 Why?
 Because on a beautiful day they’ll probably call in sick.